ssamadgh/WWDCsrt/README.md

  ` https://devstreaming-cdn.apple.com/videos/tutorials/20170912/201qy4t11tjpm/building_apps_for_iphone_x/building_apps_for_iphone_x_hd.mp4?dl=1 `

-  and download it's subtitle.
+  into text field and download it's subtitle.

   ![Video Link](./ScreenShots/VideoLink.png)

 ## Text File

-In this tab you can just drag a text file which contains a bunch of your favorite WWDC Videos link into the view and download their subtitles altogether.
+In this tab you can just drag a text file which contains a bunch of your favorite WWDC Video's links into the view and download their subtitles altogether.

   ![Text File](./ScreenShots/TextFile.png)